stormpath/stormpath-documentation/source/auth_n.rst

   .. literalinclude:: code/python/authentication/create_asm.py
     :language: python

-If you go back to the example from the :ref:`Account Management chapter<account-mgmt>`, you can see the accountStoreMapping between the Directory and the Application.
+If you go back to the example from the :ref:`Account Management chapter<account-mgmt>`, you can see the Account Store Mapping between the Directory and the Application.
 This now means that the Captain's Account in the Directory will now be able to log in to the Application.

 .. figure:: images/auth_n/authn_asm_erd.png
   :align: center